m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-18-Disable_Tamper_Protection_Bypass.md

 Tamper Protection in Windows Security **helps prevent malicious apps from changing important Microsoft Defender Antivirus settings**, including real-time protection and cloud-delivered protection.
 With the introduction of Tamper Protection, it is not possible to disable Defender settings using commands such as `Set-MpPreference -DisableRealtimeMonitoring $true`.

 To disable Tamper Protection via registry, the registry subkey - `TamperProtection` located at `HKLM\SYSTEM\CurrentControlSet\Services\WinDefend` should be set from `5` to `0/4`.
-It is not possible to modify registry subkey values at `HKLM\SYSTEM\CurrentControlSet\Services\WinDefend` even using SYSTEM / TrustedInstaller privileges on newer windows versions because "**Windows Defender has a kernel-mode driver (WdFilter.sys) that registers a Registry callback filter which protects Defender’s registry keys**."
+It is not possible to modify registry subkey values at `HKLM\SYSTEM\CurrentControlSet\Services\WinDefend` even using SYSTEM / TrustedInstaller privileges because "**Windows Defender has a kernel-mode driver (WdFilter.sys) that registers a Registry callback filter which protects Defender’s registry keys**."

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020221124161502.png)

 In short, the Defender protection chain is as follows:
-*WdFilter (prevents Tamper protection and other defender registry key alteration) → Tamper Protection (prevents Defender settings alteration) → Defender settings and registry keys enable AV / MDE on the target (RealTimeMonitoring / IOAVProtection etc.)*
+*WdFilter (prevents Tamper protection and other defender registry key alteration) → Tamper Protection (prevents Defender settings alteration) → Defender settings and registry keys enable AV / MDE on the target (Real-time protection / IOAVProtection etc.)*

 To disable Defender / MDE settings, it is required to disable these prior protections (WdFilter + Tamper Protection regkey) safeguarding it.

-In theory, if it is possible to unload, crash / stop the WdFilter kernel minidriver from running, the Defender service can be stopped from using the WdFilter kernel minidriver from processing events and intern protecting Tamper Protection and other Defender's Registry Keys, after which it should be possible to disable Tamper Protection and other settings such as RealTimeMonitoring.
+In theory, if it is possible to unload, crash / stop the WdFilter kernel minidriver from running, the Defender service can be stopped from using the WdFilter kernel minidriver from processing events and intern protecting Tamper Protection and other Defender's Registry Keys, after which it should be possible to disable Tamper Protection and other settings such as Real-time protection.

-Trying to unload the WdFilter kernel minidriver using administrator privileges results in an error.
+Trying to unload the WdFilter kernel minidriver using the `fltmc unload` command with Administrator / SYSTEM privileges results in an error.

 ```
 C:\Windows\System32> fltmc